-- Candidates must choose an advisor and submit a 1-to-3 page proposal, approved by the advisor (who must be a CS faculty member), to the director of undergraduate studies before the last day to register for classes (not the end of shopping period, but two weeks after that -- 10/1 in fall 2013) in their next-to-last semesters.
+- Candidates must choose an advisor and submit a 1-to-3 page proposal, approved by the advisor (who must be a CS faculty member), to the director of undergraduate studies before the last day to register for classes (not the end of shopping period, but two weeks after that) in their next-to-last semesters.

 - A ~3-page progress report must be submitted to the director of undergraduate studies by the end of the first month of the final semester.
 Also at this time, the student must identify a reader, who should be either a CS faculty member or a faculty member in some other Brown department who has expertise that's relevant to the thesis topic.

 - A final draft of the thesis must be submitted to the student's committee and the director of undergraduate studies by April 15 for students completing their degrees in May and by December 1 for those completing their degrees in December.

 - Students must submit to a public defense of their theses to be attended by their committees and at least two other CS faculty members, one of whom is normally the director of undergraduate studies.
 Whether a student's thesis is deemed worthy of honors is decided by the faculty present at this defense.

 - Honors candidates should register for CSCI 1970 for both semesters they are working on the thesis.

 - Any deviation from these rules must be approved by the director of undergraduate studies, in consultation with the student's advisor.